oritp/debian-setup/README.md

 - Install everything
 -  Install only essential configuration
 -  Install only terminal configuration
--  Install only appearence configuration
+-  Install only appearance configuration
 -  Install only VS Code
 -  Install only Spotify